New hybrid rehab could help PAD patients walk farther and feel better

 Summary

 This study tests a hybrid cardiac rehabilitation program for people with peripheral artery disease (PAD), a condition that reduces blood flow to the legs and causes pain while walking.
-The program combines supervised exercise at a center with home-based telerehabilitation using wearable trackers.
-Researchers will compare it to standard supervised exercise to see if the hybrid approach improves walking distance, reduces symptoms, and boosts quality of life.
-The study involves 40 adults aged 50-70 with stable PAD.
+The program combines in-person supervised exercise sessions with home-based telerehabilitation using wearable activity trackers.
+Researchers will compare this approach to standard supervised exercise therapy in 40 adults aged 50-70 to see if it improves walking distance, reduces symptoms, and enhances quality of life.

 Disclaimer Read more